EvaMakri/lifestylefactors-annotation-docs/entities.md

 * mark discontnuous entities with add fragment functionality.

-## To Discuss:
+* Countries and cities should be annotated by selecting "Geographical Feature" as the attribute.

-* standalone "therapist" should be annotated as occupation.
+* Nationalities should not be annotated.

-* We will annotate countries and nationalities with comment "country" and "nationality"
+* Occupations should be annotated by selecting "Occupations" as the attribute.

 For information on Annodoc, see <http://spyysalo.github.io/annodoc/>.